-A. The COVID-19 Global Pandemic
+A. The COVID-19 Global Pandemic and Corresponding State Government Action

-- 16. In December 2019, a novel strain of coronavirus-now called SARS-CoV-2-was first reported in Wuhan, Hubei province, China.
-The virus, and the respiratory disease it causes (COVID-19), quickly spread to many other countries, including the United States. - 17.
-On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic, and on March 12, 2020, the Governor of Virginia, Ralph S. Northam, declared a state of emergency. - 18.
-By mid-March 2020, there were thousands of confirmed COVID-19 cases in the United States.
-On March 16, 2020, in order to slow the spread of the virus, which threatened to overwhelm healthcare systems throughout the country-and in response to research indicating that the virus spreads primarily through close proximity between people-President Donald J. Trump and the CDC issued guidance recommending the implementation of "social distancing" policies, such as avoiding gatherings of more than ten people and avoiding discretionary travel, like shopping trips or social visits. - 19.
-On March 17, 2020, Governor Northam and the Virginia State Health Commissioner declared a public health emergency and restricted the number of patrons permitted in restaurants, fitness centers and theaters to ten or less.
+15. In December 2019, a novel strain of coronavirus-now called SARS-CoV-2-was first reported in Wuhan, Hubei province, China.
+The virus, and the respiratory disease it causes (COVID-19), quickly spread to many other countries, including the United States.

+16. On March 9, 2020, the Governor of Florida, Ron DeSantis, declared a state of emergency, and on March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.

+17. By mid-March 2020, there were thousands of confirmed COVID-19 cases in the United States.
+On March 16, 2020, in order to slow the spread of the virus, which threatened to overwhelm healthcare systems throughout the country-and in response to research indicating that the virus spreads primarily through close proximity between people-President Donald J. Trump and the Centers for Disease Control and Protection (the "CDC") issued guidance recommending the implementation of "social distancing" policies, such as avoiding gatherings of more than ten people and the closure of certain businesses.